atbcb/usab-uswds/_pages/about/budget-performance/par.md

 {% include_relative par-fy2024/par-fy2024-56-note5.html %}

-FECA and the Unemployment Insurance liabilities represent the unfunded liability for actual workers compensation claims and unemployment benefits paid on Access Board's name behalf and payable to the DOL.

 Unfunded leave represents a liability for earned leave and is reduced when leave is taken.&nbsp;
 The balance in the accrued annual leave account is reviewed quarterly and adjusted as needed to accurately reflect the liability at current pay rates and leave balances.&nbsp;
 Accrued annual leave is paid from future funding sources and, accordingly, is reflected as a liability not covered by budgetary resources.&nbsp;